 Of course, the active users metric is important for the project itself.
 But in addition, it is also associated with other financial and behavioral metrics.

 First of all, the number of active users is affected by the number of new users.
-The more new users there are, and the faster and more stable they come into a project, the faster grows an audience.
+The more new users there are, and the faster and more stable they join the project, the faster grows your audience.

-The second equally important indicator is Retention (user retention).
+The second equally important indicator is retention (user retention).
 It shows how users return to a project.
 If you bring there the new users who will not come back later, then they will not replenish the audience, and such acquisition won’t be effective at all.
-It is important to engage users in a product so that they will wish to return.
-And the more the number of these users is, the larger will be an active audience.
+It is important to engage users with the product so that they will wish to return.
+And the bigger the number of these users is, the larger will be an active audience.

 Here is anexample:

 |How many users left||500||100||150|

-We can have a good in-app Retention scorecard, but if there is a small number of new users the audience will grow very slowly.
-And vice versa, if there is a good flow of new users and low Retention, then most of them will leave a project.
+We can have a good in-app retention scorecard, but if there is a small number of new users the audience will grow very slowly.
+And vice versa, if there is a good flow of new users and a low retention rate, then most of them will leave a project.
 It also won’t increase an audience.

-The larger a project audience is, the more there are potential payers among it.
+The larger the project's audience is, the more there are potential payers among it.
 Exactly in this order users become paying:

 New users → Active users → Paying users

-Besides, it is important that a user remains active in a product after making the first purchase because this will increase the chances that he will make repeated purchases.
+Besides, it is important that a user remains active in a product after making the first purchase because this will increase the chances that they will make repeat purchases.

-Thus, Active users affect revenue in direct ratio:
+Thus, active users affect revenue in a direct way:

 Revenue = Active users * Paying share * ARPPU

-The number of active users is one of the most important indicators of a product, which is indirectly responsible for its success.
+The number of active users is one of the most important metrics of the product, which is indirectly responsible for its success.
 It combines the quality of new users acquisition campaign and retention metrics, directly affecting revenue.
 Therefore, when analyzing active users, we should also pay attention to the rate of audience growth, because this metric is one of the most positive signs of active product development.